Best Film for the Pentax P30

 Slide Film

-An ISO 100 emulsion is also available for purchase.
+An ISO 100 emulsion is also offered.

 Film Basics